usaid-cs/yesterday-i-learned/random.md

 - Korea is named after [高麗](https://en.wikipedia.org/wiki/Goryeo), in turn from [高句麗](https://zh.wikipedia.org/zh-hk/%E9%AB%98%E5%8F%A5%E4%B8%BD), pronounced "GOlia".
 - North Korea, on the other hand, calls itself [朝鮮](https://en.wikipedia.org/wiki/Joseon) ("JIUsan"), the dynasty after 高麗.
 - To create a GIF with gimp, simply export the layers (as frames) to a file with a `.gif` extension.
-- Level of language proficiency can [now](http://www.deutsch-als-fremdsprache.org/en/faq/323-what-does-language-level-a1-a2-b1-b2-c1-and-c2-mean.html) be split into A (understand), B (operate), C (communicate).
 - If an attacker keeps connections open using [partial requests](https://en.wikipedia.org/wiki/Slowloris_%28software%29), it can take down a server with minimal (and sometimes undetectable) bandwidth.
 - There _were_ three great races: [Caucasoid](https://en.wikipedia.org/wiki/Caucasian_race), [Mongoloid](https://en.wikipedia.org/wiki/Mongoloid), and Negroid.
 Caucasoids are characterised by narrow noses; Mongoloids by their [eyes](https://en.wikipedia.org/wiki/Epicanthic_fold); Negroids by their broad and round noses ("nasal cavity").
 - [A red flag](https://en.wikipedia.org/wiki/No_quarter) (as opposed to a white flag) indicates the desire not to capture anyone.
 There is no flag for desiring not to be captured.